learn-co-curriculum/dsc-effect-sizes/README.md

-## Cohen's $d$
+## Cohen's d

-Cohen’s D is one of the most common ways to measure effect size.
+Cohen’s d is one of the most common ways to measure effect size.
 As an effect size, Cohen's d is typically used to represent the magnitude of differences between two (or more) groups on a given variable, with larger values representing a greater differentiation between the two groups on that variable.

 The basic formula to calculate Cohen’s $d$ is:

-> ** $d$ = effect size (difference of means) / pooled standard deviation **
+> **$d$ = effect size (difference of means) / pooled standard deviation**

 The denominator is the **standardiser**, and it is important to select the most appropriate one for a given dataset.
 The pooled standard deviation is the average spread of all data points around their group mean (not the overall mean).